fjsnow/chirp/README.md

 Your callback should include:
 - A consumer to handle the response (`ChirpPacketEvent<T>`).
 - An optional timeout handle if no response is received (`Runnable`).
-- An optional time to live (TTL) for the callback, which defaults to 1 second.
+- An optional time to live (TTL) for the callback, which defaults to 200 milliseconds.

 ##### Example